 According to TechCrunch, “Spotify’s U.S. podcast listenership will surpass Apple Podcasts for the first time this year when 28.2 million U.S. users will listen to podcasts on Spotify at least monthly, compared with 28.0 million via Apple Podcasts.”
 This is according to a new report from eMarketer.

 Apple podcasts famously grew the podcasting medium, but in the last several years, has been losing its podcast listener share.
-Dating back to 2018 when eMarketer started tracking podcast platform growth, Apple’s podcast platform represented 34.0% of podcast listeners.
-In 2021 that number will fall to 23.8% in 2021.
+Dating back to 2018, when eMarketer started tracking podcast platform growth, Apple’s podcast platform represented 34% of podcast listeners.
+That number will fall to 23.8% in 2021.

-If you want to know how to share a podcast, the correct method is by posting a platform agnostic link.
+If you want to know how to share a podcast correctly, then post a platform-agnostic link.

 How to share a podcast (the right way)

 I still see some seasoned podcast experts post Apple podcast links and it’s a shame.
 The right way to share a podcast link is by linking to a platform-agnostic web page.
 I’ve seen some folks use Linktree for this purpose, and that can work in a pinch, but if you want to know how to share a podcast the right way, it’s this: make sure every podcast has a web page to live on.